I-15 ZERO TOLERANCE

 There were eight deaths and nearly 3,000 crashes in one recent year alone on I-15 from the state line to the heart of Vegas.
-The goal of the NHP and all of Nevada’s traffic safety partners is zero accidents and zero fatalities, and the I-15 zero tolerance campaign is one way we’re making Nevada a safer place to drive.
+The goal of the NHP and all Nevada’s traffic safety partners is to reach zero accidents and zero fatalities, and the I-15 zero tolerance campaign is one way we’re making Nevada a safer place to drive.

 In the first two months of the program, 2,707 citations were issued.
-Of these citations, 2,253 were for speeding; 237 for hazardous moving violations; 70 for seatbelt violations; and 147 for other violations.
+Of these citations, 2,253 were for speeding; 237 for hazardous moving violations; 70 for seat belt violations; and 147 for other violations.
 The increased enforcement has helped contribute to a 31% decrease in crashes in the corridor from the same time period last year.